Staff

 Stephanie began working at STAH in January, 2017, but she has worked as a veterinary technician since 1995.
 She is originally from Suburban Philadelphia and currently resides in Riverside.
 Stephanie received her CVT degree from Harcum College and completed an internship at the University of Pennsylvania.
 She is also Fear Free Certified.

 Stephanie shares her home with her husband, Mike, who is a veterinarian at STAH.
-They share their home with a lab mix, Penny, and 4 cats, Duncan, Henry, Stewart, and Preston.
+They share their home with two Golden Retrievers, Cora and Piper, and 4 cats, Duncan, Stewart, Preston, and Hamlet.
 Steph’s favorite species are cats, and her favorite aspects of working at STAH are the “wonderful work environment and excellent standard of care”.
 When asked what her favorite aspect of working in the veterinary field was, Stephanie said, “I still learn new things as medicine changes.
 It’s never dull!”

 Professionally, Stephanie enjoys in-hospital patient care, surgical monitoring, dentistry, client education, and blood draw/catheter placement.
-Outside of work, Stephanie enjoys hiking, gardening, and bird watching, and she previously was a volunteer with Therapy Dog International (but her dog is now retired).
+Outside of work, Stephanie enjoys hiking, gardening, and bird watching, and she previously was a volunteer with Therapy Dog International.
 Stephanie brings a great attitude and technical skills to STAH, and she enjoys giving advice on volunteering with Therapy Dogs International (TDI).

 Jac Carter